-The Fund classifies its financial assets based on the following business model:
+The Fund classifies its financial assets based on the following business models:

-- Hold to collect

 - Hold to collect and sell

 - Hold for trading

 - Hold to Collect Amortised cost

-Assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest (SPPI), and that are not designated at FVPL are measured at amortised cost.
+Assets that are held for collection of contractual cash flows where those cash flows represent solely paymentsof principal and interest (SPPI), and that are not designated at FVPL are measured at amortised cost.
 The carrying amount of these assets is adjusted by any expected credit losses (ECL) allowance recognised and measured as described in Note 10 a. (iv).
 Interest income from these financial assets is included in "net investment income" using the effective interest rate method.
-Any gain or loss arising on derecognition is recognized directly in the Statement of Profit or Loss and Other Comprehensive Income and presented in other gains/ (losses) together with foreign exchange gains and losses.
-Impairment losses are presented as a separate line item in the Statement of Profit or Loss and Other Comprehensive Income.
+Any gain or loss arising on derecognition is $recognized\ directly\ in\ the\ Statement\ of\ Profit\ and\ Loss\ and\ Other\ Comprehensive\ Income\ and\ presented\ in$ other gains/ (losses) together with foreign exchange gains and losses.
+Impairment losses are presented as a separate line item in the Statement of Profit and Loss and Other Comprehensive Income